ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 ### 3. Product Risk Ownership

-Security risk cannot live only inside the security team.
+<strong>Security risk cannot live only inside the security team.</strong>

 If a product decision creates risk, that risk must be visible in product planning.